Do You Struggle With Social Interactions?

 When you’re taking a social skills class, you should feel like you’re part of a community.
 The other students in your class should be people who are also working on similar goals.
 This way, you can learn from each other and support each other outside of class.
 Having accountability and people to practice with is essential for sustaining your social skills practice.

 A support group like an ongoing online group chat or forum can also be helpful.
-In addition to the class, you should have access to continued support so that you can keep practicing and growing.
+In addition to the class, you should have access to continued support so that you can keep learning social cues, practicing your skills, and growing.
 Your instructor should also be available to you outside of class, whether that means having office hours or providing you with resources and articles to read.
 They should be someone who you feel comfortable reaching out to when you need help or have questions.

 Whatever your specific social goals are, taking a social skills class is a great way to learn the skills you need to succeed.
 With the right instructor and community, you’ll be well on your way to reaching your social goals in no time.